Clinical Mental Health Counseling

 - 9 pre-requisite credits in Psychology including statistics

 - 9 undergraduate Bible/Theology credits or 6 graduate credits (co-requisite)

 - APA writing sample

 The following are general requirements for all students beginning a program at Evangel.
 Applicants who have met the following criteria will be considered for admission to the Graduate Studies program:

-- Hold an earned baccalaureate degree from an accredited college or university or be accepted into an Evangel University 5-year BS/MS degree program.
+- Hold an earned baccalaureate degree from an accredited college or university.

 - Have a grade point average of 3.0 or better in the last 60 hours of undergraduate work or last two years as a full-time undergraduate or graduate student.

 - Provide official results of required entrance examinations.

 - Meet specific departmental requirements as stipulated in the individual program descriptions.